 Courtney Parker is the Bellingham High School Softball Junior Varsity Coach and volunteers with Bellingham Girls Softball Association.
 She was a 2009 graduate of Bellingham High School and a three-year varsity softball player on the Blackhawks.

 A pitcher, Coach Parker was a three-time Tri-Valley League All-Star before heading to Merrimack College after graduation where she was on the softball team for four years and assisted as a student pitching coach.
 She also played for the Concord Raiders 18U team.

 Coach Parker has been training players in both pitching and hitting since 2007, and is available for both private, small group, and team coaching at Next9Up.

-Jack Dicenso is a Norfolk resident and enjoyed great baseball careers at both King Philip High School and at Nichols College.
+A Norfolk resident, Jack enjoyed great baseball careers at both King Philip High School and at Nichols College.
 At Nichols, he was able to lead the pitching staff and finished his career among the top in career ERA, strikeouts and wins.
 He also won Conference Pitcher of the Year during his graduate year.

 Nick Kuzia is currently a professional pitcher in the Colorado Rockies system, finishing the 2022 season in AAA. with the Detroit Tigers.
 He signed as a free agent in 2017 and pitched from 2017-2021 in the San Diego Padres system before being selected in the Rule 5 Draft by the Tigers.
 In his pro career, he holds a 4.35 ERA with 228 IP, 248 K, 110 BB, and 14 Saves.